MidhunBalan/ES6/README.md

 # ES6 Tutorial
-This respository we will see the features available in ES6.
+In this respository we will see the features available in ES6.
 Also we will look at the few basic features available in the plan javascript.
 So let's start our journey.

 ### What is the difference between var and let